 You’ve seen the ads, you’ve heard the buzz, and now neighbors are returning from Europe’s growing number of river boat cruise options.
-So does all of the hype match the quality of the experience?
+So does all of the hype match the quality of the experience.
+Since we know boats are really popular and there are even celebrations around this such as the Newport Beach Christmas Boat Parade which is great for people who enjoy boats.

 At present, not one of the major river boat players delivers anything like a five-star cruise experience.
 One of the basic problems with river boats is that most of the boats are leased and come complete with crew.
 It is just difficult to get an eastern European crew just learning English, to provide the levels of service you would find on a top-rated cruise ship.
 Given current per diem costs, river boats cannot afford to offer the quality of food,wines, entertainment, and staffing found on the top ten cruise lines in our traveltruth ratings.